wheelnext/wheelnext/docs/summits/2025_03/workshops/wheel_variants.md

     - What would be a "good approach" for a `Provider Plugin` to "inform the build backend" what Variant Metadata to inject.
     - Arbitrary metadata will lead to some chaos.
 How do we keep a sense of "structure" without a centralized entity (shall it be decentralized)?
-    - How do we help package maintainer to select "reasonable sets of variants" to build instead of projects doing something widly different.
+    - How do we help package maintainers select "reasonable sets of variants" to build instead of projects doing something wildly different.
     - How shall we provide a "build matrix experience" for a given project (build my project for these X many variants).

 ## Expected Deliverables